 A strong safety culture ensures that a high level of standards is set for all safety processes.
 The organization sets strict processes for reporting, inspections, training and overall safety management.
 OSHA believes that “progress toward a true safety culture uses accountability systems.
 These systems establish safety goals, measure safety activities, and charge costs back to the units that incur them.”
-This enables organizations to create a certain level of discipline towards safety, while preparing them for audits and ensuring they are compliant with all workplace safety standards.
+This enables organizations to create a certain level of discipline towards safety, while preparing them for audits and ensuring they are OSHA compliant with all workplace safety standards.
 It also helps reduce the amount of time preparing for audits, which again, improves the overall productivity of an organization.

-In addition, implementing a strong safety culture promotes a sense of commitment to safety and helps encourage employee participation and accountability in workplace safety.
+In addition, implementing a positive safety culture promotes a sense of commitment to safety and helps encourage employee participation and accountability in workplace safety.
 OSHA states: “employees go beyond “the call of duty” to identify unsafe conditions and behaviors, and intervene to correct them.
 For instance, in a strong safety culture any worker would feel comfortable walking up to the plant manager or CEO and reminding him or her to wear safety glasses.
 This type of behavior would not be viewed as forward or over-zealous but would be valued by the organization and rewarded.
 Likewise, coworkers routinely look out for one another and point out unsafe behaviors to each other.”
 When everyone in the company shares the same beliefs and plays their part, safety becomes a priority and the workplace becomes a safe place.

 However, in order for a safety culture to truly work, commitment is required from the entire organization, especially at the executive level, as their thoughts and beliefs trickle down and impact the actions of employees.
 Ergonomics Plus claims: “in great safety cultures, leadership proves their commitment to safety through their actions and how they empower others throughout the organization to win with their safety initiatives.”
 The organization should facilitate regular safety committee meetings and create recognition programs to reward their safety champions.
 This enables employees to be better equipped with knowledge and resources, as they are highly engaged in safety programs and are able to contribute to the betterment of the organization’s health and safety program.
 In fact, a recent survey conducted by EHS Daily Advisor found that over 90% of safety professionals believe increased worker participation is key to improving safety performance.